Primal dual methods for Wasserstein gradient flows: Convergence

 \begin{remark}[assumption on domain $\Omega$] In hypothesis (H\ref{domainhyp}), we assume that $\Omega$ is an n-dimensional hyperrectangle.
 We impose this assumption for simplicity, as it provides an natural interpretation of the discretized outer unit normal $\nu^h$, which is essential in imposing the boundary conditions for our PDE constraint at the discrete level.
 More generally, our convergence result can be extended to any Lipschitz domain, as long as sufficient care is taken to define the discrete outer unit normal and the corresponding no flux boundary conditions. \end{remark}

 \begin{remark}[assumption on energy] As described in hypothesis (H\ref{energyhyp}), our convergence result applies to internal $U$, drift $V$, and interaction $W$ potentials that are sufficiently regular on $\overline{\Omega}$.
 Our assumptions on $U$ are classical and ensure that the internal energy is lower semicontinuous with respect to weak-* convergence \cite[Remark 9.3.8]{AGS}.
 Our assumptions on $V$ and $W$, on the other hand, are somewhat stronger, and in practice, one often encounters partial differential equations for which the corresponding choices of $V$ and $W$ are not continuous.
 However, there are robust methods for approximating these potentials by continuous functions that ensure convergence of the gradient flows.
-For example, the second author and Topaloglu provide sufficient conditions on discontinuous interaction potentials $W$ for which gradient flows of the regularized interaction potential, $W_\eps := W*\varphi_\eps$ for a smooth mollifier $\varphi_\eps$, converge to gradient flows of the original interaction potential $W$ \cite{craig2016convergence}. \end{remark}
+For example, the second author and Topaloglu provide sufficient conditions on discontinuous interaction potentials $W$ for which gradient flows of the regularized interaction potential, $W_\eps := W*\varphi_\eps$ for a smooth mollifier $\varphi_\eps$, converge to gradient flows of the original interaction potential $W$, as well as conditions that ensure minimizers of $W_\eps$ converge to minimizers of $W$ \cite{craig2016convergence}.
+(The convergence of general stationary points of $W_\epsilon$ that are not global minimizers to stationary point of $W$ remains open.) \end{remark}

 \begin{remark}[assumption on $\delta_5$] In hypothesis (H\ref{deltahyp}), it is essential that $\delta_5$ not vanish too quickly with respect to other parameters in the discretization.
 A simple illustration of this fact arises in the case that $\delta_1 \equiv \delta_2 \equiv \delta_3 \equiv \delta _4 \equiv 0$.
 In this case, we cannot choose $\delta_5 \equiv 0$, since our pointwise piecewise approximation of the initial data $\rho_0^h$ will not generally have the same mass as our pointwise piecewise approximation of the target measure $\rho_1^h$, and if they do not have the same mass, \emph{minimizers of the discrete problem do not exist}.
 Consequently, it would be impossible to prove that minimizers of the fully discrete problem converge to minimizers of the continuum problem.
 On one hand, this does not greatly impact the performance of our numerical method, as can be seen by considering previous work by Papadakis, P\'eyre, and Oudet, which numerically implements this approach \cite{PPO14}.
 On the other hand, our numerical simulation in Figure \ref{fig:optimaldelta} indicates that poor choice of the relaxation parameters can cause the method to iterate longer than necessary, without any improvement in accuracy.